André et Michel Quenard - Chignin-Bergeron Les Terrasses 2024

 2029

-Enjoy with pan-fried foie gras, langoustines, lobster, white-fleshed fish...
+Pairs well with pan-seared foie gras, langoustines, lobster, whitefish...

 Bettane & Desseauve

-This 28-hectare estate has long been run by André and Michel.
-Michel's son Guillaume joined in 2009.
-The estate is located on the steep slope of Torméry, south of Chignin.
-It was the grandfather who led its replanting in the 1950s.
-The estate avoids herbicides as much as possible, but cannot work all its plots by hand.
-Guillaume is trying his hand at organic farming on the two and a half hectares he took over to create the Côteau de Torméry estate.
-He is also experimenting with ageing in foudres or stoneware.
-A wide, coherent range with promising innovations.
+This large 28-hectare estate was long managed by André and Michel.
+Guillaume, Michel’s son, joined the business in 2009.
+The estate is located on the steep hillside of Torméry, south of Chignin.
+It was the grandfather who oversaw the replanting in the 1950s.
+The estate avoids herbicides as much as possible but cannot work all its plots by hand.
+Guillaume is experimenting with organic farming on the two and a half hectares he acquired to establish the Côteau de Torméry estate.
+He is also conducting aging trials in large oak casks or stoneware.
+A broad, consistent range with promising innovations.

 Guide Hachette des vins

-Michel Quénard took over the family domaine, founded by his grandparents, in 1976.
-His son Guillaume joined him in 2009, after studying at the Lycée Viticole de Beaune and then at the Changins engineering school in Switzerland, and has since taken the helm of one of Savoie's most renowned estates, with a very consistent quality in both red and white wines.
+Michel Quénard took over the family estate, founded by his grandparents, in 1976.
+His son Guillaume joined him in 2009, after studying at the wine school in Beaune and then at the engineering school in Changins (Switzerland), and took over the reins of this estate, one of the most renowned in Savoie, known for its consistently high quality in both red and white wines.